ashleyvsch/ashleyvsch.github.io/resources/tutorial.md

 *note: this tutorial is loosely based off the DESeq2 and bioconductor documentation found [here](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html).
-Some explanation text is taken directly from the documentation and referenced.*
+Some explation text is taken directly from the documenation and referenced.*

-**In this tutorial, we will walk through going from gene counts to differential expression results.**
+**In this tutorial, we will walk through going from gene counts to differenital expression results.**

 # Introduction

-The true end goal in RNA Sequencing analysis is determining the genes that are differentially expressed between a control and treatment group.
+The true end goal in RNA Sequencing analysis is detemining the genes that are differentially expressed between a control and treatment group.
 In this case, if you followed the previous tutorial, you know we are investigating the transcriptomic response of TCPMOH on the developing